gaearon/subliminal/README.md

 * <kbd>shift</kbd> + <kbd>command</kbd> + <kbd>D</kbd> for Debugger.
 * <kbd>command</kbd> + <kbd>B</kbd> to show and hide the left pane.

+Since we turned off Code’s default matching brackets highlighting, install [this extension](https://marketplace.visualstudio.com/items?itemName=rafamel.subtle-brackets) that does it better.

 Furthermore, to reduce the noise I prefer to turn off some features:

 ```js